-Here's a handy list of 21 things to do when your meetings break out and Loon Lake Lodge and Retreat Centre.
-From exploring carnivorous plants to tracking down old whiskey bottles, this list will get outside and connecting back to nature.
+Here's a handy list of 21 + 2 things to do when your meetings break out at Loon Lake Lodge and Retreat Centre in Maple Ridge.
+From exploring carnivorous plants to tracking down old whiskey bottles, and testing your wit in our new Escape Room, this list will get you connecting back to nature and our forests.

 1.)
 Visit the 600 year old dead cedar snag just past the east end of the ferry on the Lake trail

 2.)
 Look for evidence of glaciers scraping the rocks on the sides of Loon Lake

 3.)
 Visit the carnivorous sundew plants on the edge of Lost Lake